In

 by

-that true love has found him.
+the realization that true love has found him.

 Ives